koltrakak-learning-repos/CV_learning_repo/image_formation_and_acquisition/asd.md

 - usiamo le lenti per ottenere abbastanza luce e quindi per catturare anche scene dinamiche
 - così facendo però, perdiamo la infinte DOF

+### how do we geometrically model a lense?
+we can approximate the lense system of a camera (which can be complex) as a single thin lense.
+That is, we use the thin lense model.

+we'll see that we can still use perspective projection even with this thin lense model.

+- focal point is important because all rays parallel to the optical axis, go through this point
+- object distance
+- image distance

+**thin lense equation**
+-

+how do we determine the image point of the scene point?
+- we just need 2 lines to get an intersection
+    - usiamo due linee speciali quella parallela all'optical axis, e quella che tira dritto verso l'optical centre

+Dov possiamo mettere l'image plane affinchè l'immagine sia on focus?
+- l'unica possibilità è metterla a distanza v

+NB: se l'immagine è on focus, abbiamo lo stesso modello di prima.
+- il pinhole diventa il centro della lente
+- possiamo continuare ad usare perspective projection
+- abbiamo una terminologia un po' diversa (es. v viene anche detta effective focal length)

+If the image is out of focus, perspective projection doesn't apply.
+But this case doesn't concern us (we must make sure that we work with focused images)

+### circles of confusion
+...

+notiamo che con questo modello sembra che le uniche scene che possiamo catturare in maniera non sfocata siano quella ad una distanza ben precisa.
+Possiamo catturare solo un piano?

+no!
+As long as the circle of confusion is smaller than the pixel size we don't perceive the blurring effect
+- the DOF is the range of distances where this is true
+- what happens if we increase the resolution?

+What if the DOF is not good enough?

+we use a diaphram, a mechanism which makes the lense larger or smaller by covering it
+- this doesn't change the effective focal lenght, but it makes the circles of confusion smaller
+- this way we capture less light, and so we need longer exposure times, and this make it harder to capture dynamic scenes without motion blur
+- to counteract this we can add more light through a flash on the camera, or more light on the scene
+- by closing the diaphram we gain DOF but we lose brightness e viceversa

+we can also use a focusing mechanism
+- this canghes the image length
+- by increasing the image distance, the object distance decreases, e viceversa
+- this can be manual or automatic
+    - a sua volta, l'autofocus può essere passive or active
+    - attivo significa che usiamo un sensore aggiuntivo (laser, sonar) per ottenere una misura della distanza dell'oggetto da mettere a fuoco con cui regolare l'image length
+        - veloce
+    - passiva significa che non si usa alcun sensore, piuttosto si fanno tanti tentativi e si computa qual'è quello più a fuoco (con una convoluzione?)